 When it became clear that Yorktown was a major topic in its own right, I created a folder called (you guessed it) ‘Yorktown’ and put all those individual documents inside it.
 As time went on, I added other topic folders, such as ‘Enterprise Takedown’ and ‘Altimid,’ and rapidly filled those up too.
 Soon I had lots of folders on the go and was bouncing between them constantly, endlessly revising what I’d already written, adding new material, reordering text files by sliding them around in the Binder, constantly updating.

 As the article grew, a structure slowly began to emerge.
-As we frequently do at Cinefex, I allowed the main body of my account to follow the narrative of the film, but for various reasons I chose to write a early standalone section about the film’s newly-built USS Enterprise.
+As we frequently do at Cinefex, I allowed the main body of my account to follow the narrative of the film, but for various reasons I chose to write an early standalone section about the film’s newly-built USS Enterprise.
 I also made inroads into framing material like the introduction, a short synopsis of the film, and some notes on the overall production and the way the visual effects team operated.
-Since I was lucky enough to speak with the film’s director, Justin Lin, I devoted an early section of the article to his comments.
+Since I was lucky enough to speak with the film’s director, Justin Lin, I devoted another early section of the article to his comments.
 Justin also gave me some great closing remarks, which I combined with some insights from visual effects producer Ron Ames to help create my conclusion.

 Locking down the structure enabled me to smooth out the joins between all those individual text files.
 Sometimes that was easy, but often I had to rework paragraphs or write new linking sections to join the dots.
 By this point, I was mostly working on the manuscript as a whole, rather than treating it as an assembly of separate files (Scrivener lets you switch seamlessly between the two ways of working).
 Working at the macro scale shone a spotlight on all the areas where I’d repeated myself, or waffled on too long about this, or given short shrift to that.
 So all that needed fixing too.